neondatabase/website/content/docs/introduction/about.md

 - **Teams and organizations** that aim to enhance their development workflows with the ability to create database branches for testing new features or updates, mirroring the branching process used in code version control.
 - **Enterprises** requiring scalable, high-performance database solutions with advanced features like autoscaling, autosuspend, point-in-time restore, and logical replication.
 Enterprises can benefit from custom pricing, higher resource allowances, and enterprise-level support to meet their specific requirements.

-In summary, Neon is built for anyone who requires a Postgres database and wants to benefit from the scalability, ease of use, cost savings, and advanced capabilities provided by Neon's serverless architecture.
+In summary, Neon is built for anyone who requires a Postgres database and wants to benefit from the scalability, ease of use, cost savings, and the advanced capabilities provided by Neon's serverless architecture.